Why Can’t I Tan? – Everything You Need To Know

 Why Can’t I Tan?

-Some skin types are just not suited for tanning, and in these cases, you should use tanning alternatives such as spray tans and self-tanners, to protect your skin from burning, and to still get that bronzed glow!
+Some skin types are not suited for tanning, and in these cases, you should use tanning alternatives, such as spray tans and self-tanners, to protect your skin from burning and still achieve a bronzed glow.

 Related Questions